Oct 25, 2017

 Costs and timing

-Using FDM methods, the model was created within five days.
+Using FFF methods, the model was created within five days.
 Surgeons were then able to explore the models visually and tactilely, helping them create an operative plan.

 I truly believe that using low-cost printing is a huge step towards personalized medicine.